Skip to content

 Size

 “What size do I need?” is one of the most common questions people ask when shopping for a frypan.
 The answer is that it depends on the number of people you’re cooking for and what dishes you’re preparing.
-As a general rule, a 20cm pan serves 1-2 people, a 24-26cm frypan is ideal for 2-3 people, a 26-28cm serves 2-4 people, and a 30-32cm frypan is suitable for 4-6 people.
-You also need to consider the size of your stovetop – if you have a 32cm frypan, will you be able to fit the other pots you need on at the same time?
+A 20cm pan serves 1-2, 24-26cm fits 2-3, 26-28cm suits 2-4, and 30-32cm works for 4-6.
+Consider your stovetop space.
+Will a 32cm pan leave room for other pots?

 Weight